jwvictor/gsdp/README.md

 ### This implementation

-This implementation is based on Google's protobuf/gRPC stack and provides two things:
+The protocol is based on Google's protobuf/gRPC stack.
+This is an open-source implementation of a GSDP server with minimal capabilities.
+Most importantly, it provides two things:

 1. The proto3 definition needed to generate bindings for a variety of modern languages; and
 2. A definition (in code, no spec yet -- sorry) of how the application should work.
 This is a golang implementation.